mmu-webdesign/l4-WPD-web-term-2/rwd-week-6.md

 -   Run an audit using Dev Tools in Chrome.
 -   Validation HTML & CSS
 -   Accessibility audit (see link below)
--   Usability - get friends and family to test you page.
+-   Usability - get friends and family to test your page.

--   Design - test you design using the 5 second test for designs on colleagues, friends and family - [https://fivesecondtest.com/](https://fivesecondtest.com/) - see [https://www.nngroup.com/articles/testing-visual-design/](https://www.nngroup.com/articles/testing-visual-design/)
+-   Design - test your design using the 5 second test for designs on colleagues, friends and family - [https://fivesecondtest.com/](https://fivesecondtest.com/) - see [https://www.nngroup.com/articles/testing-visual-design/](https://www.nngroup.com/articles/testing-visual-design/)
 -   Are all of your images optimised for the web?
 -   Colour contrast - have you made the right choices with your colours?
 -   SEO - have you written good metadata and content with SEO in mind?
 See [Shaun Anderson's SEO tutorial for some good advice](https://www.hobo-web.co.uk/seo-tutorial/#page-title-element).